sunkafei/coffeedb/README.md

 You can find more use cases of the `query` operation in [Get Started](#get-started).

 ## Benchmark
-We tested the running time of a single keyword query under different data scales, as shown below.
+We tested the running time of a single keyword query under different data scales.
+The testing environment consists of 32 CPUs(Intel Cooper Lake 3.0GHz) and 128GB memory.
 |The amount of data|Query time|
 |-|-|
 |1GB|1.2ms|
 |2GB|1.3ms|
 |4GB|1.5ms|
 |8GB|2.0ms|

-Details can be found [here](test/benchmark.py).
+The test script can be found  [here](test/benchmark.py).